tomy-singh/MY-FIRST-REPO/README.md

-# this is my first repository
+# WELCOME TO MY REPOSITORY
 welcome to my first git and github repository
 <br>
 how are you.